visenze/flutter-tracking-sdk/README.md

 ## Overview
 Visenze Analytics is a key part of your analytics solutions, allowing you to track key events and view the resulting analytics and performance data.

-The ViSenze Tracking SDK is an open source software for easy integration of ViSearch Tracking API with your javascript application.
+The ViSenze Tracking SDK is an open source software for easy integration of ViSearch Tracking API with your flutter application.
 For source code and references, visit the [GitHub repository](https://github.com/visenze/flutter-tracking-sdk).

 ## Usage